mpurschke/tpot_pmonitor/README.md

 there are 2 histos, mean (h_avg) and RMS (h_rms).

-They are getting filled by the calculate_fill_rms() function This is called a end-run, and can be called at any time from the root command line.
+They are getting filled by the calculate_fill_rms() function.

+This is called at end-run, and can be called at any time from the root command line.

 Just run

 sh tpot.sh <the filename>, e.g.

 sh tpot.sh TPC_junk-00002583-0000.evt

-(sorry I forgot to chnage teh name to TPOT proper).
+(sorry I forgot to change the name to TPOT proper).

 then in root